-New Curriculum for Master of Public Health (MPH) Launching Fall 2019
+New Curriculum for Master of Public Health (MPH) Launches

-In Fall 2019, the Arnold School of Public Health will launch our redesigned MPH programs to meet new accreditation criteria from the Council on Education for Public Health (CEPH).
-Our MPH programs will include a new 16-credit hour multidisciplinary, integrated core curriculum based on CEPH’s 12 foundational knowledge learning objectives and 22 foundational competencies [pdf].
-The core curriculum will be comprised of the following courses:
+In Fall 2019, the Arnold School of Public Health launched our redesigned MPH programs to meet new accreditation criteria from the Council on Education for Public Health (CEPH).
+Our MPH programs include a new 16-credit hour multidisciplinary, integrated core curriculum based on CEPH’s 12 foundational knowledge learning objectives and 22 foundational competencies [pdf].
+The core curriculum is comprised of the following courses:

 PUBH 725 provides students with an integrated review of quantitative methods used in public health practice., using from the disciplines of epidemiology, biostatistics and environmental health.
 Students will conduct assessments, create surveys and related databases, and analyze and interpret data collected.